thanos-do/twitter-clone/README.md

 ## Development

-If you want to commit changes to this repository you can open a PR with the below structure:
+If you want to commit changes to this repository you can open a PR in the <strong> dev branch </strong> with the below structure:

 - For additions, branch names are `new/description-of-addition`.
 - For fixes, `fix/description-of-fix`.